Find a Lender-Approved Local Conveyancer in South East London

 Recently asked questions about conveyancing in South East London

-An example of a Freehold Enfranchisement case for a South East London flat is 20 Avonwick Road in July 2013.
+An example of a Freehold Enfranchisement matter before the tribunal for a South East London residence is 20 Avonwick Road in July 2013.
 The Tribunal was dealing with an application under Section 26 of the Leasehold Reform Housing and Urban Development Act 1993 for a determination of the freehold value of the property.
 It was concluded that the price to be paid was Fifteen Thousand Nine Hundred and Seventy (£15,970) divided as to £8,200 for Flat 20 and £7,770 for Flat 20A This case related to 1 flat.
-The unexpired lease term was 73.26 years.
+The unexpired residue of the current lease was 73.26 years.

 Last updated